linkerd/linkerd2/charts/linkerd2/README.md

 instructions](https://linkerd.io/2/tasks/generate-certificates/) to generate new ones.

-Note that the provided certificates must be ECDSA certficates.
+Note that the provided certificates must be ECDSA certificates.

 ## Adding Linkerd's Helm repository